TcheandjieuLab/CC4D_sex_stratified_analysis_plan/Sex_stratified_autosomal_chr.md

 done
 ```
 #### File formats ####
-#pheno.txt
-# FID IID CAD PC1 PC2 PC3 PC4 PC5 Sex Age
+pheno.txt: FID IID CAD PC1 PC2 PC3 PC4 PC5 Sex Age

-#id_females
-# FID IID
+id_females: FID IID

-#id_males
-# FID IID
+id_males: FID IID

-# The file is space-delimited and can have many more covariates.
-Users have the flexibility to use the set of covariates in the regenie command-line above.
+***The file is space-delimited and can have many more covariates.
+Users have the flexibility to use the set of covariates in the regenie command-line above.***

 ### 3. Example script using SAIGE